andoriyu/middle-manager/README.md

 | --- | ----------- | ------- |
 | `memory://{name}` | Read a memory entity by name | `memory://tech:language:rust` |

-The `memory://` scheme represents **dynamic** resources: any entity name can be requested even though `list_resources` returns an empty list.
-The server advertises this capability through a single resource template returned by `list_resource_templates`.
+The `memory://` scheme is dynamic: any entity name can be requested.
+The server exposes this through a single template from `list_resource_templates`.

 #### Tools